 Deploying an Qt application does not require any C++ programming.
 All you need to do is to build Qt and your application in release mode, following the procedures described in this documentation.
-We will demonstrate the procedures in terms of deploying the Plug & Paint application that is provided in Qt's examples directory.

 There are two ways of deploying an application: